Updated October 18, 2019. The Amazon rainforest is on fire.

 The meat industry isn’t the only culprit.
 Palm oil production is also a driver of deforestation in the Amazon.
 Between 2005 and 2011, around 7,000 hectares of rainforest in the Peruvian Amazon were converted into oil palm plantations.

 The link between palm oil, animal agriculture, and environmental destruction can be difficult to discuss.
 People in Brazil rely on these industries for their livelihood, and this fact can’t be ignored.
 However, considering the increasing urgency of the issue — and the devastating potential of climate change — most agree that we need to work toward sustainable solutions.

 Research published by The American Journal of Clinical Nutrition outlined that a meat-eater’s diet uses up 17 times more land than a vegetarian’s.

 According to the most comprehensive analysis of farming’s impact on the planet ever completed, 80 percent of the planet’s total farmland is used to rear livestock.
-The study, published in the journal Science, pointed to beef production, which requires 36 times more land — and generates six times more greenhouse gas emissions — than producing the same amount of peas.
+The study was published in the journal Science.
+It pointed to beef production, which requires 36 times more land — and generates six times more greenhouse gas emissions — than producing the same amount of peas.

 The researchers concluded that if everyone on Earth went vegan, global farmland use would drop by 75 percent.
 The study’s lead researcher Joseph Poore commented that adopting a vegan diet is “the single biggest way to reduce your impact on planet Earth, not just greenhouse gases, but global acidification, eutrophication, land use, and water use.”